ijbd/merra-power-generation/README.md

 where STATE ABBREV is the states abbreviation, e.g. washington=WA, california=CA, and STATEFILENAME is the soon to be generated netcdf of bounds

-Once a mask file for each state is generated, place the files in the stateNetcdfs folder.
+Once a mask file for each state is generated, place the files in the stateNetcdfs folder (texas_bounds(placeholder).nc is present but should be deleted if texas is not a desired region).
 Any netcdfs included in this folder will be included in the generation of the main boundaries file.

 Run the prior command of **generate_boundaries_main.py** and input the same latitudes and longitudes, but when prompted to **Implement state bounds?** any input (besides enter) will trigger the generation of an excel file named "state_MERRA_Format_Bounds.xlsx" with cells inside the desired region assigned 1 and outside the region 0.